finos/tracdap/tracdap-runtime/python-ext/plugins/git/README.md

 # Git Extension for the TRAC Model Runtime

-This extension allows TRAC to load models dynamically from Git repositories.
+This extension allows the tracdap-runtime to load models dynamically from Git repositories.

 - Includes a pure-Python implementation using the excellent [dulwich](https://pypi.org/project/dulwich/) library
 - Includes a native Git implementation that wraps a Git binaries on the host system
 - Support for private repositories using tokens
 - Handles corporate firewalls, proxies and SSL

-This extension is a pre-release and will be finalized inTRAC 0.10.

 ## Installing